Preparing properly for a test or procedure may reduce your child's anxiety, encourage cooperation, and help your child develop coping skills.

 Toys or dolls might help you explain the procedure.
 Once you are familiar with the procedure, demonstrate on the toy what your child will experience.
 For example, show positions, bandages, stethoscopes, and how the skin is cleaned.

-Medical toys are available, or you can ask your child's health care provider to share some of the items used in the test for your demonstration (except for needles and other sharp items).
-After your demonstration, allow your child to play with some of the safe items.
+Medical toys are available, or you can ask your child's provider to share some of the items used in the test for your demonstration (except for needles and other sharp items).
+Afterward, allow your child to play with some of the safe items.
 Watch your child for clues to concerns and fears.

 For younger school-age children, the play technique is appropriate.
 Older school-age children might view this approach as childish.
 Consider your child's intellectual needs before using this type of communication.

-Older children may benefit from films that show children of the same age explaining, demonstrating, and going through the same procedure.
-Ask your health care provider if such films are available for your child to watch.
+Older children may benefit from videos that show children of the same age explaining, demonstrating, and going through the same procedure.
+Ask your provider if such videos are available for your child to watch.

 Drawing is another way for children to express themselves.
 Ask your child to draw the procedure after you have explained and demonstrated it.
 You may be able to identify concerns through your child's art.